amhughes8/Hciliaris_Genome/RNAseq_mapping.md

   done
 ```

-Now I'm going to trim the ends
+Next, I'm going to trim the ends with trimgalore:
 ```
 # hardtrim3 will keep sequence from the 3' end (thus removing bp's from the 5' end)
 # all my sequences are 150bps